-These three values -V, B-V and U-B - coarsely characterize the brightness and shape of a star's optical spectrum.
-The V magnitude depends on both the intrinsic luminosity of a star (i.e., how much energy it puts out) and its distance from us.
+The V magnitude characterizes the brightness of a star in the night shy and depends on both the intrinsic luminosity of a star (i.e., how much energy it puts out) and its distance from us.
 From a good dark site, the unaided human eye can see stars as faint as about sixth magnitude (i.e., $V \sim 6.0$).
-Notice that nearly all of your target stars should be easily visible in the night sky (remembering that, the fainter the star, the larger the V magnitude).
+Notice that nearly all of your target stars should be easily visible in the night sky.
+Remembering that, the fainter the star, the larger the V magnitude.)